huggingface/blog/patchtst.md

 trainer.save_model(save_dir)
 ```

-# Part 2: Transfer Learning from Electicity to ETTh1
+# Part 2: Transfer Learning from Electricity to ETTh1

 In this section, we will demonstrate the transfer learning capability of the `PatchTST` model.